 - Lastly, the FAA will use this system to ensure safety of the National Airspace System (NAS).

 For authorizations under in Public Law 112-95, § 333 and its implementing regulation at 14 CFR Part 107 and 49 U.S.C. § 44809(a), incomplete submission of information through the USS (and ultimately to FAA through LAANC) will result in a delay in receiving an authorization or denial of the requested authorization.

 Submission of additional information to the USS that is not required by the FAA is not required by law, and if provided, will not be submitted to the FAA.
 Refer to the USS for the basis for requiring the submission of any other information for their use of non-FAA related services.

-Small UAS operators who wish to seek an authorization to enter into controlled airspace can also request such authorizations by completing an electronic form directly on the FAA website, or by mailing a completed paper form to the FAA.
+Small UAS operators who wish to seek an authorization to enter into controlled airspace can also request such authorizations through the FAA DroneZone.

 The information that is transmitted to the FAA becomes part of the FAA Privacy Act system of records, DOT/FAA-854, Small Unmanned Aircraft Systems (sUAS) Waivers and Authorizations, as published in the Federal Register at 84 FR 32512, also available at https://www.gpo.gov/fdsys/pkg/FR-2016-08-02/pdf/2016-18208.pdf (PDF).
 These records and information in these records may be disclosed in accordance with the routine uses that appear in DOT/FAA 854, which include the following: